Sports in Andhra Pradesh

 Sports in Andhra Pradesh has its own importance, where many sporting personalities were into limelight.
 The Sports Authority of Andhra Pradesh (SAAP) undertakes the sports development activities such as construction of stadiums, establishment of sports academies and other sporting related activities.
-The sports infrastructure have increased tremendously by improving infrastructure in outdoor and Indoor stadiums, play fields, sports academies, sports equipments etc. Sports such as kho kho, kabaddi are played mostly in Andhra Pradesh.Most sports players from Andhra pradesh represent national level competitions and very few international competitions.
+The sports infrastructure have increased tremendously by improving infrastructure in outdoor and Indoor stadiums, play fields, sports academies, sports equipments etc. Traditional sports such as kho kho, kabaddi are played mostly in Andhra Pradesh.
+Most sports players from Andhra pradesh represent national level competitions and very few international competitions.

+History

+Kodi Rammurthy Naidu was an strongman, bodybuilder, and wrestler of the state.
+He was renowned for his strength and physical prowess and for feats performed in 1911 such as stopping two cars using his muscle power and taking an elephant on his chest.

 Cricket

 Cricket is one of the most popular sports in the state.
 The Dr. Y. S. Rajasekhara Reddy International Cricket Stadium in Visakhapatnam is the home to Andhra Pradesh cricket team.
 The venue regularly hosts international as well as domestic matches.
 Notable cricketers from Andhra Pradesh, include C.K Nayudu,Maharajkumar of Vizianagram, M. V. Narasimha Rao, M. S. K. Prasad, V.V.S.
 Laxman, Tirumalasetti Suman, Arshad Ayub, Ambati Rayudu, Venkatapathy Raju, Sravanthi Naidu, Yalaka Venugopal Rao, Hanuma Vihari etc.

 The Andhra Cricket Association (central zone) has an Amaravati International Cricket Stadium in Mangalagiri, Amaravati of Guntur district.
 Former India batsman VVS Laxman, inaugurated Andhra Cricket Association's Central Zone Academy in June 2013 at this venue.
 Andhra Cricket Association is the headquarters of the India national women's cricket team.